-- Use the Teacher's Writing Skills Checklist Lesson 26 and suggestions on TM p.
-125. - □ Paper-clip your checklists to the top of her work.
+Use the Teacher's Writing Skills Checklist Lesson 26 and suggestions on TM p.
+125.

 - □ Go over your comments and suggestions with your student before assigning the final draft. - □ Student writes the final draft of her paragraphs.

 Lessons 27 and 28: Compare or Contrast Essay